 - Giving the victim drugs or alcohol to make them more compliant and cloud their judgment.

 - Confiscating, destroying, or withholding a passport or some other form of government identification necessary for freedom of movement.

 - Threatening to expose information that would be detrimental to the victim’s daily life, or threatening to cause either: serious injury or death; property damage; imprisonment or deportation; or a criminal accusation against the victim.

 If you or someone you know is facing allegations of labor trafficking, kidnapping, or unlawful imprisonment, you need to act fast.
-Contact Dietrich P. Epperson today to arrange for a free, confidential case evaluation.
+Contact Seth Koslow today to arrange for a free, confidential case evaluation.